 Dementia is a syndrome characterized by deterioration in cognition, resulting in impairment in the activities of daily living.
-Cognitive decline often affects multiple domains.
+Cognitive decline occurs in one or more cognitive domains.

 An estimated 11% to 14% of dementias are caused by potentially reversible conditions; therefore, ruling out these conditions is of the utmost importance when considering a diagnosis of dementia.